Planning a kitchen renovation?

-AFTER YOU GO THROUGH THIS BLOG POST ALL YOU’RE MIND WILL BE FULL OF INSPIRATION FOR YOUR OWN KITCHEN RENOVATION!
+AFTER YOU GO THROUGH THIS BLOG POST YOUR MIND WILL BE FULL OF INSPIRATION FOR YOUR OWN KITCHEN RENOVATION!

-PLUS this blog post if full of ideas you can swipe & deploy for your own kitchen.
+PLUS this blog post is full of ideas you can swipe & deploy for your own kitchen.

 I’m obsessed with cookery shows… second only to my love of home renovation programs!

 It turns out I’m not alone, and this surge of interest is fuelling a kitchen renovation everywhere we look.